The Ultimate 4 Days in Berlin Itinerary

 The Pergamon Museum contains three permanent exhibits.
 The "Antikensammlung", which is a collection of classical antiques from Greece and the Roman Empire.
 The "Vorderasiatisches", which includes the cultural history from ancient Mesopotamia, Syria and Anatolia.
 The most well-known piece in this exhibit is a reconstruction of Ishtar Gate, which is quite colourful and dates back from 6th century BC.
 The third exhibit within the museum contains Islamic Art.

-🏨 Places to stay near the Pergamonmuseum
+🏨 Stay nearby the Pergamonmuseum

 Kulturbrauerei - Culture Brewery